daviddao/deep-autonomous-driving-papers/README.md

 #### Instance-Level Segmentation for Autonomous Driving with Deep Densely Connected MRFs (Z Zhang, S Fidler, R Urtasun, 2016)

+#### Deep Tracking: Seeing Beyond Seeing Using Recurrent Neural Networks (P Ondruska, I Posner, AAAI2016)

+> Introduces the DeepTracking framework.
+A RNN can be trained to track objects (even when occluded) only using the raw sensory input.

+> - Architecture: 3-layer GRU RNN
+> - Input: Raw occupancy map
+> - Output: Object map

+> The authors use two tricks: Raw sensor input contains weak supervision and they predict future data points (instead present) to model movement.

 #### Deep Tracking on the Move: Learning to Track the World from a Moving Vehicle using Recurrent Neural Networks (J Dequaire, D Rao, P Ondruska, DZ Wang, I Posner, 2016) :star:

-> End-to-end approach for tracking objects in occupancy maps using the DeepTracking framework.
+> End-to-end approach for tracking objects in a moving car using the DeepTracking framework.
 It can track occluded objects using an RNN and account for the movement of the vehicle by adding spatial invariance.

 > - Architecture: 3-layer GRU RNN with STN
-> - Input: raw occupancy map
+> - Input: Raw occupancy map
 > - Output: Object map

 ### 1.2 Behaviour Reflex (Supervised End-to-End Learning)